MohamedELsisi/order-management-system/README.md

 - `GET /api/v1/orders` - Get all orders

 ## API Documentation
 Swagger UI is integrated for API documentation.
-After starting the application, you can access it at `http://localhost:8080/swagger-ui.html`.
+After starting the application, you can access it at `http://localhost:8080/orderManagement/swagger-ui/index.html`.

-## Contributing
-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
-Make sure to follow the coding standards and include appropriate tests.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.